JOIN the AFICIONADOS

-Hot off the heels from skiing in Italy’s beautiful South Tyrolean Mountains, Monocle’s recent Travel Top 50 Awards launched our thoughts back there again as two of our favourite hotels, Ottmanngut and Miramonti Boutique Hotel, each won one of Monocle’s coveted Travel Top 50 Design Awards.
+Hot off the heels from skiing in Italy’s beautiful South Tyrolean Mountains, Monocle’s recent Travel Top 50 Awards launched our thoughts back there again as one of our favourite hotels, Miramonti Boutique Hotel, won one of Monocle’s coveted Travel Top 50 Design Awards.

 Avid readers of Monocle, will already be aware that owner Tyler Brûlè has set up second-home roots in South Tyrol and become thier unofficial global ambassdor - and who can blame him.
 With the dreamiest of microclimates, South Tyrol is Italy’s hidden oasis; surrounded by the snow-capped peaks of the Alps it has the tropical, jasmine-scented town of stylish Merano nestling peacefully below.